How to Start an Email Newsletter With Tips & Examples

 While promotions can be a part of your email newsletter strategy, they shouldn't be the sole focus.
 Email newsletters are a medium for nurturing relationships and engaging with your audience beyond sales or promotions.

 For example, you can share helpful tips, industry news, or customer stories that resonate with your audience.
 Try making these emails more engaging by using interactive features in your newsletter.
-You can do this using an email newsletter software like Mailmodo, which supports AMP emails.
+You can do this using an email service provider like Mailmodo, which supports AMP emails.

 Myth 5: Managing an email list is complicated